astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

-that since the output of layers(output tensors) are different by the size the output sizes decrease gradually as we go through the depth of the network, the matching between inputs-outputs of the layers must be considered and in the end the output of the last layer should be form into a feature vector in order to be fed to the embedding layer.
+that since the output of layers(output tensors) are different by the size the output sizes decrease gradually as we go through the depth of the network, the matching between inputs-outputs of the layers must be considered and at the end, the output of the last layer should be transformed into a feature vector in order to be fed to the embedding layer.

 Defining pooling layers is straightforward as it is shown.
 The defined pooling layer has the kernel size of 2x2 and a stride